dbones-labs/laters/documentation/storage/marten.md

 ### HostBuilder - Marten

 - 1️⃣ - `LatersRegistry` will inform Maren of the Schema we require for Laters to work (based on our [model](../overview/model.md))
-- 2️⃣ - we require `DirtyTracking`, and optionally we support 2 connection strings if you want to provide support for `IQuerySession` (this can improve performance of your architecture)
+- 2️⃣ - we require `DirtyTracking`, and optionally we support 2 connection strings if you want to provide support for `IQuerySession` (this can improve the performance of your architecture)

 ```csharp
 builder.WebHost.ConfigureServices((context, collection) =>